atunjeafolabi/erasys-backend-trial-task-nodejs/README.md

 ## Overview

-This is a solution to Erasys trial task for back-end developers
+This is a solution to Erasys trial task for back-end developers.

-This project is structured into two parts:
+The solution is structured into two parts:

 - `api`
   - an endpoint to check the validity of a password according to preset rules